-Under our license agreement with Aegis, we have payment obligations of up to \$20.0 million contingent upon our achievement of certain regulatory and commercial milestones and are required to make royalty payments in connection with the sale of products developed under that agreement.
+Under our license agreement with Aegis, we paid an aggregate \$1.5 million for an upfront license fee and meeting certain regulatory milestones, and have remaining payment obligations of up to \$18.5 million contingent upon our achievement of certain other regulatory and commercial milestones.
+We are also required to make royalty payments in connection with the sale of products developed under that agreement.
 We are unable to estimate the timing or likelihood of achieving additional milestones or royalty payments under this agreement.
 We are also responsible for reimbursing Aegis for patent costs incurred in connection with prosecuting and maintaining patent rights that are specific to epinephrine or epinephrine products.

-Pursuant to the Termination Agreement with Recordati, we have payment obligations of up to €10.0 million contingent upon our achievement of certain regulatory and commercial milestones, and up to €5.0 million based on a low double-digit percentage of sales of sales of Recordati Licensed Product(s) in the Recordati Territory We are unable to estimate the timing or likelihood of achieving these milestones and sales-based payments under this agreement.
+Pursuant to the Termination Agreement with Recordati, we made a one-time upfront payment of $\in$ 3.0 million, and have remaining payment obligations of up to $\in$ 7.0 million contingent upon our achievement of certain regulatory and commercial milestones, and up to $\in$ 5.0 million based on a low double-digit percentage of sales of Recordati Licensed Product(s) in the Recordati Territory.
+We are unable to estimate the timing or likelihood of achieving these milestones and sales-based payments under this agreement.